 I’ve been a scuba diver for more than 20 years, and currently hold both instructor and technical certifications.
 I’ve participated in scientific and documentation expeditions, including shark projects in the Red Sea, a manta ray project in the Maldives, and wreck mapping in the Mediterranean and Baltic Sea.
-I’ve also done expeditions of a more commercial nature, like the one to Jordan that the picture below is from, to help them raise awareness of the diving the country offers.
+I have also been part of projects that serves to raise awareness and interest in ocean-based activities, such as the one to Jordan that the picture below is from, where we helped them raise awareness of the diving the country offers.

 Me diving on the wreck of an M42 Duster anti-aircraft tank off the coast of Aqaba, Jordan.
 Not a bad way to spend a day.
 Photo by Thorbjörn Gylleus.